 1.1 We are Pixel Takeaway Limited, UK-registered company no. 08705786, registered office at Level 33, 25 Canada Square, London, England, E14 5LB, United Kingdom.
-We own and operate schoolofux.com and theuxconf.com websites.
+We own and operate schoolofux.com, theuxconf.com and uxmeter.com websites.
 Our contact details are on the site.
 Please email us if you have any questions or feedback about this policy.

 1.2 We are registered with the Information Commissioner’s Register of Data Controllers under number ZA346976 and handle your data according to GDPR.
 You can view our Data Protection registration.

 1.3 We only use trusted and secure service providers to make our events happen, such as:

 2. What’s the point of this policy?

 2.1 This policy tells you how we deal with your “personal data” (i.e. technical term for information about any identified or identifiable living person).
 Please read on to find out what kinds of personal data we collect, how we use and protect it, to whom we disclose it and how you can access and rectify it.